 When I picked up The Perfect Scoop last year, I read through the Introduction and The Basics chapter then drooled over about 15 recipes I wanted to make immediately.
 But somehow I neglected to pay much attention to the Vessels chapter at the end of the book.
-Vessels, as in what you put your ice cream in or on top of, not as in boats…though, I suppose theoretically similar concepts.
+Vessels, as in what you put your ice cream in or on top of, not as in boats…though, I suppose theoretically they are similar concepts.

 Anyway, I’d heard about these chewy dense brownies in passing over the past year and never thought to make them until I decided to make some Milk Chocolate Ice Cream where David suggests adding brownie chunks to the ice cream.
 Well, this could have been the best idea I’ve ever acted on because these brownies were hands down the BEST brownies I’ve ever eaten.
-Ever.
+Ever ever.

 - Prep Time: 15min

 - Yield: 9, 12, or 16, depending on how large/small you cut them

 I urge you to mix these brownies into ice cream!
 Just chop or crumble them into bite-sized pieces (about 1/2-square pieces work best) and fold them into the frozen ice cream as you remove it from the machine or into softened store-bought ice cream and then refreeze until ready to serve.
 So easy!!

 ½ cup unsalted butter, cut into pieces